Shanikah-Boyce/Building-an-Automated-CI-CD-Pipeline-with-AWS-for-Java-Web-Applications/README.md

 ---

 ## 🔐 Secure Dependency Management with AWS CodeArtifact
 To establish a secure and consistent foundation for managing Maven packages, AWS CodeArtifact was configured as the central repository.
-A domain named nextwork was provisioned to group related repositories, including nextwork-devops-cicd, which used Maven Central as its upstream source.
+A domain named `nextwork` was provisioned to group related repositories, including `nextwork-devops-cicd`, which used Maven Central as its upstream source.
 This setup enabled access to public packages while enforcing internal controls such as version pinning via `pom.xml`, artifact caching to accelerate builds, and isolation from unverified sources to reduce supply chain risks.

 Authentication was securely managed using an IAM role with least-privilege permissions, attached to the EC2 instance.
 Temporary credentials were generated via AWS STS (Security Token Service) and dynamically injected into Maven’s `settings.xml` and environment variables at runtime, eliminating the need for static secrets and minimizing the attack surface.
 Token refresh mechanisms ensured uninterrupted access during extended build processes.